CuriousCoder00/percept-ui/README.md

 There are many was to contribute to the project.
 Code is just one possible means of contribution.
 - **Feedback.** : Tell us what we're doing well or where we can improve.
-- **Report.** : Create issues with bug reports so we can make Radix Themes even better.
+- **Report.** : Create issues with bug reports so we can make Percept UI even better.

 ## Working on your first Pull Request?